masonthemaker/cupple/README.md

 **Privacy**: Your code is sent to Groq for documentation generation.
 Groq does not train on your data.

 Get your free API key: [console.groq.com](https://console.groq.com/)

+## Why AI-Readable Documentation Matters

+Traditional documentation is written for humans.
+But in 2025, your code is read by:
+- **Human developers** (occasionally)
+- **AI coding assistants** (constantly)

+AI agents need:
+- ✅ Structured, parseable markdown
+- ✅ Up-to-date implementation details
+- ✅ Type information and signatures
+- ✅ Usage examples and edge cases
+- ✅ Context about related components

+Cupple generates exactly this—automatically.

 ## Use Cases